WaylonWalker/waylonwalker.com/pages/notes/serverless-things-to-investigate.md

 tags: []
 title: Serverless things to investigate
 date: 2020-02-10T15:00:00Z
-status: published
+published: true
 ---

 ## Social Automation

 ### Zappier

-* Free
+- Free
-* only one step is free
+- only one step is free
-* can take rss to social
+- can take rss to social

 ### Automate.io

-*
+-

 ## Form submission